temp-rw/opply_assignment/README.md

 6. Then commit all the changes and push to `heroku main` like this: `git push heroku main`

+## Development
+## Docker container for development
+Specify necessary data in through .env file.
+You could use example.env as a template.
+While you specified all necessary parameters just run `docker-compose run --build -d` and enjoy!\
-## Code formatting
+### Code formatting
 For the purpose of code formatting you can use black formatter which is already configured inside this project.
-To use black just enter this command inside root directory into your prompt (previously activate your environment):
+To use black just enter this command inside root directory into your prompt (don't forget to activate your environment previously): `black opply`
-`black opply`